bbc/tams/docs/appnotes/0001-multi-mono-essence-flows-sources.md

 ### Simple Mono-essence Stream Ingest (stereo audio)

-Ingest of a LPCM audio stream (for example an AES67 or SMPTE ST2110-30 stream) requires the creation of a new `Flow ID` to identify the sequence of segments containing the audio samples, and a new `Source ID` as an editorial entity to support the linking of this media with other representations.
+Ingest of a LPCM audio stream (for example an AES67 or SMPTE ST2110-30 stream) requires the creation of a new `Flow ID` to identify the sequence of Segments containing the audio samples, and a new `Source ID` as an editorial entity to support the linking of this media with other representations.

 ![Graphic showing ingest of an LPCM audio stream to create a TAMS Flow with its Source](./images/0001-multi-mono-essence-flows-sources-fig1.png)